npstorey/SHSLab/job_posts/data_scientist.md

 - Strong quantitative and problem-solving skills
 - Experience and passion for data wrangling, data cleaning, and ETL
 - Experience working with administrative data sets
-- Experience with statistical modelling and machine leaning analysis
+- Experience with statistical modelling and machine learning analysis
 - Experience with Bayesian analysis
 - Proficiency in GIS concepts and software (ArcGIS, Google Maps, QGIS, Carto)
 - Attention to detail for documenting work processes and writing clear instructions for technical tasks